Apucs/Disaster-response-pipeline/README.md

 # Disaster Response Pipeline Project

 ## __Introduction:__
    In the Project, I have worked with a data set containing real messages that were sent during disaster events.
-I have created a machine learning pipeline to categorize these events so that people can send the messages to an appropriate disaster relief agency.
+   I have created a machine learning pipeline to categorize these events so that people can send messages to an appropriate disaster relief agency.

-    This project includes a web app built with flusk and woth plotly visualization where an emergency worker can input a new message and get classification esults in several categories.
-This web display visualizations of the data.
+   This project includes a web app built with flask and with Plotly visualization where an emergency worker can input a new message and get classification results in several categories.
+This web app displays visualizations of the data.

  __Go to the web app from [this](https://view6914b2f4-3001.udacity-student-workspaces.com/) link__